Using PiNN

 models interpret the output of ANNs as physical quantities, e.g. atomic

-enables the training of quantities derives from the
+energies.
+Those models enables the training of quantities derives from the

 atomic predictions, like forces (from energy) and dipole moments (from partial